wsquared/aspnetcoretask/README.md

 Run the application with F5.

 ### Tests
-To run the tests you must use Test Explorer by Microsoft - Resharper does not currently work - there are 4 failing tests and 4 passing tests.
+To run the tests you must use Test Explorer by Microsoft - Resharper does not currently work - there are 4 failing tests and 5 passing tests until I integrate an in memory database to run integration tests on the dapper queries.